adrianrisvik/ThreeppGP/README.md

 I have also used Catch2 for testing basic functions like the MC and PowerUps

-⚙️ Build Instructions
+Build Instructions

 This project uses CMake and vcpkg for dependencies.
 1. Clone vcpkg
    git clone https://github.com/microsoft/vcpkg.gitcd vcpkg./bootstrap-vcpkg.sh
 2. Install vcpkg
    ./vcpkg install bullet3
-3. Build/Toolchain
+3. Change working directory
-   cmake -B build -S . -
-   DCMAKE_TOOLCHAIN_FILE=./vcpkg/scripts/buildsystems/vcpkg.cmake

-✅ How It Works

-Game Loop updates input, physics, and UI every frame Physics uses Bullet to simulate gravity and collisions Rendering uses threepp for visuals
-UI lets you tweak physics in real-time
+   Run Debug -> Edit Config -> Working Directory -> copy paste this - $PROJECT_DIR$

-🚀 Future Improvements
+Future Improvements

 Use Bullet’s Raycast Vehicle for better physics, currently not the best physics implementation.
 Make the motorcycle align with the slope when going up/downhill Add sound/more visual effetcs

-🧠AI-Usage
+AI-Usage

 I have used AI for several aspects of my project.
 I have used a combination of ChatGPT, Copilot and CLions built-in AI assistant
 AI have been used for these things